 Item 9.
-Management Discussion and Analysis of Financial Condition and Results of Operation
+Management Discussion and Analysis of Financial Condition and Results of Operation a) Results of Operations and Financial Condition

 RLC derives its revenues from real estate operations and hotel operations.
 Revenues from real estate operations account for approximately 90% of the Company's total revenues and are derived from the lease of commercial spaces in the various Robinsons malls, the lease and sale of space from RLC's office buildings, and the sale of residential units from the Company's various housing projects.
 Approximately 10% of total revenues are derived from hotel operations.